About the Initiative

 The Young Women’s Cabinet, comprised of up to 32 young women and youth leaders (ages 16-24) from eight communities across Minnesota, is charged with ensuring that the work of the Young Women’s Initiative stays grounded in the lived experiences of the young women and youth from each community and the community-specific challenges and solutions they identified in the Blueprint for Action.
 The Cabinet has engaged in leadership development, been trained as policy advocates, and has directed nearly $1 million in grants to nonprofits and individuals to advance equity.
 The YWCA St. Paul works with the Young Women’s Cabinet to provide leadership development.

-The Young Women’s Initiative Council comprises more than 70 cross-sector leaders from government, business, higher education, philanthropy, and the community.
-Members of the Young Women’s Cabinet also sit as co-chairs of the Council.
-The role of the Council, in partnership with the Cabinet, is to sequence the Blueprint for Action and catalyze resources to move the recommendations forward.
+The Executive Council for the Young Women’s Initiative comprises more than 40 cross-sector leaders from government, business, higher education, philanthropy, and communities across Minnesota.
+The role of the Executive Council, in partnership with the Cabinet, is to sequence the Blueprint for Action and catalyze resources to move the recommendations forward.

 Become a champion with young women in Minnesota and ensure a better future for all.